Friday, January 31, 2014

 4. Credit scores may vary with each of the big three reporting bureaus.
 Equifax, Experian and Transunion are the three to check.
 Make sure they have similar information and no errors.

+5. Debt settlement will not remove debt from your credit report.
 Late payments, bad information and no pays remain for up to seven years.

+6. You must use credit and pay on time to improve a credit score.
 Cash only purchases do not establish a record of paying bills on time and do not improve or support credit.

 7. Cancelling a credit card can lower your credit score.
 The longer you hold a card, use it periodically and pay it off on time, retaining as little debt as possible is the best way to build and retain credit.